lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 It is common for multiple scenes to collaborate in order to complete a business *Use Case*.

-Shared Entities that multiple UseCases manipulate should not be retrieved from the UseCase by the Presenter and then passed on to the Router only to be passed to the next ViewController, Presenter and UseCase.
-This would be quite tedious and is against the rule that the ViewController should not be concerned with Entities.
+Shared Entities that multiple UseCases manipulate should not be retrieved from the UseCase by the Presenter and then passed on to the Router, only to be passed to the next ViewController, Presenter and UseCase.
+This would be quite tedious and is against the rule that the ViewController should not know about Entities.

 There are two ways to pass Entity data among multiple scenes, depending on the scope of the data.
 Both ways involve injection.